yuw/texmf-correctmathalign/README.md

 ### Preamble

 ```
-\usepackage{amsmath}% optional: if you use aligned, alignedat or gathered env.
+\usepackage{amsmath}% optional: if you use aligned, alignedat, or gathered environments
 \usepackage{correctmathalign}
 ```